JabRef/user-documentation/en/faq/how-to-improve-the-help-page.md

 To edit more than one file at a time, to add screenshots, and for other more advanced changes we recommend to checkout this repository locally and to create a PR of your changes using the standard git and GitHub workflow.

+In case you add a file, please add it to `SUMMARY.md`.

 ### Tables

 The best way to enter tables is to use this [Table generator](http://www.tablesgenerator.com/markdown_tables) for Markdown.